javacc21/javacc21/README.md

 And then you can do a build by invoking ant from the top-level directory.
 You should also be able to run test suite by running "ant test".

 If you are interested in this project, either as a user or as a developer, you may [write me]("mailto:revusky@NOSPAMjavacc.com").
-Better yet, you can sign up on our[Discourse forum](https://discuss.parsers.org/) and post any questions or suggestions there.
+Better yet, you can sign up on our [Discourse forum](https://discuss.parsers.org/) and post any questions or suggestions there.